Bee studies, blogs, and biases

 Where the Money Comes From

 After reading Linda’s excellent post yesterday I got to thinking about all of the discussions I have had over the years with people who didn’t know or understand where we (and by we, I mean my research group) got the money to do the work which we do.
 Oh, they thought they knew, but they were usually way, way off.
-So here I’m going to give you a terribly over-simplified version of the types of money that a professor can get to conduct the research that they want to conduct.
-This rundown will be different from professor to professor and institution to institution of course, but the basics will be about the same.
+So here I’m going to give you a terribly over-simplified version of the types of money that a professor can get to conduct the research that they want to conduct.… Continue reading this article “Where the Money Comes From”

 Ignorance and the so-called “bogus” bee study